What is autism?

 Some people use alternative communication systems such as sign language, picture exchange systems, or assistive technology to communicate with those around them.

-Do people with autism have emotions?
+Do autistic people have emotions?

-Some people may shout or hit out when distressed but this is usually a reaction or last resort when there is a difficulty in communicating.
+Some autistic people may shout or hit out when distressed but this is usually a reaction or last resort when there is a difficulty in communicating.

 For some people, typical means of showing affection can be more difficult, such as maintaining eye gaze and physical contact.